Textualize/textual/docs/guide/styles.md

 ## Dimensions

-Widgets occupy a rectangular region of the screen, which may be as small as a single character or as large as the screen.
-Potentially *larger* if [scrolling](#) is enabled.
+Widgets occupy a rectangular region of the screen, which may be as small as a single character or as large as the screen (potentially *larger* if [scrolling](#) is enabled).

 ### Box Model